XENON1T/pax/README.rst

 for your platform using the `conda` tool as follows.
 Make sure to replace <environment_name> with the desired name of your environment (usually it is 'pax' for central installations) in the following command::

   conda update conda
-  conda create -n <environment_name> python=3.4 root=5 rootpy numpy scipy matplotlib pandas cython h5py numba=0.21.0 pip python-snappy pytables scikit-learn psutil
+  conda create -n <environment_name> python=3.4 root=5 rootpy numpy scipy matplotlib pandas cython h5py numba pip python-snappy pytables scikit-learn psutil

 If you do not want ROOT support, or have ROOT-related issues, you can leave out root and rootpy in the above command.
 Everything in pax, except of course ROOT I/O, will continue to work.
 You can also try root=6 for the newer version of ROOT.